-1. R.B.Kesting., Synthetic Polymeric Membranes, Second Edn., Wiley-Interscience, New York, 1985.
+1. R.B.Kesting., Synthetic Polymeric Membranes, Second Edn., Wiley-Inderscience, New York, 1985.

 - 1. Knowledge and understanding of depth and breadth of knowledge that is at the frontier of their disciplines - 2.
-Ability to evaluate critically current diverse approaches for solving critical problems in research and to creating new knowledge judged by international standards - 3.
+Ability to evaluate critically current diverse approaches for solving critical problems in research - 3.
 Evaluate methodologies and develop critiques of them. - 4.
-Carry out research in an area of water treatment.
+Carry out research in an area of water treatment. - 5.
+Ability to creating new knowledge judged by international standards

 Mapping with Programme outcomes

-COs PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8
+Cos PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10

-CO1
+CO1 2

-CO2
+CO2 2 3 2

-CO3
+CO3 1 2

-CO4 \checkmark
+CO4 1 1 2

+CO5 1 1 2

-CHEE XXX ENERGY CONSERVATION L Т Р CHEE AAA TECHNOLOGY 4 0 0
+CHEE VVV ENERGY CONSERVATION L Т Р CHEE XXX TECHNOLOGY 4 0 0